rakshyak-98/prep-projects/bittorrent-client/README.md

 ### the `requested` and `received` arrays
 holds an array of arrays, where the inner arrays hold the status of a block at a given piece index.
 So if you wanted to find out the status of a block at index 1 for a piece at index 7, you could look up `_requested[7][1]` and check it's set to true.
 As before all values are initially set to false.

+### the `begin`and `length` property.
+Why are present?
+These two properties are necessary because sometimes a pieces is oo big for one message.
+Although there is some dispute about the best size, it is typically considered to be around 2^14 (16384)bytes.
+This is called a *block*, where a piece consists of one or more blocks.
+If the piece length is greater than the length of single block, then it should be broken up into blocks with one message sent for each block.
+So the "begin" field is the zero-based byte offset starting from the beginning of the piece, and the "length" of the requested block.
+This is always to be 2^14, except possibly the last block which might be less.